xiaoxianyu-office/mm/skills/mechanics/Atom.md

 ## Description
-Creates and orbiting Atom effect at the location.
+Creates an orbiting Atom effect at the location.

 ## Attributes